ropensci/software-review/README.md

     feedback to package authors and for our review process to be open, non-adversarial, and focused on improving software quality.
   - Once aboard, your package will continue to receive **support from rOpenSci members**.
-You’ll retain ownership and control of of your package, but we can help with ongoing maintenance issues such as those associated with updates to R and dependencies and CRAN policies.
+You’ll retain ownership and control of your package, but we can help with ongoing maintenance issues such as those associated with updates to R and dependencies and CRAN policies.